moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/outcome-driven-innovation-pilot/topics-and-definitions.md

 2. **Predictability/Reliability:** Progress entails increased reliability and decreased likelihood of deviations or errors.
 3. **Efficiency:** Progress is achieved by minimizing waste and optimizing output.

 💡 The ideal scenario for Job Performers involves **instant task completion**, **100% predictability**, and **0% efficiency loss**.
 Such perfection facilitates progress and fulfills needs.
-In other words, the Job Performer can accomplish their Job _perfecty_ because every imperfection has been removed.
+In other words, the Job Performer can accomplish their Job _perfectly_ because every imperfection has been removed.

 | Dimension | Definition | Formula |
 | --- | --- | --- |